ukncsc/lme/docs/gpo_step_by_step.md

 ### 1.2.3 - How to link a GPO to an OU

 To 'activate' the GPOs that you previously imported you need to link these GPOs to the OUs you want to use.
-To create these right click on the OU that you wish to be linked to a GPO
+To create these, return to the Group Policy Management Console, then right click on the OU that you wish to be linked to a GPO

 ![Create a new GPO link](gpo_pics/link_an_ou.jpg)
 <p align="center">